-From laptops to cellphones to video endpoints, monitors, and servers, workers today depend on the use of electronics for almost every task.
+Workers today depend on electronics for almost every task, from laptops to cellphones to video endpoints, monitors, and servers.
 But what happens to those devices when they become old and outdated?
 They become e-waste.

 What is e-waste?

 E-waste is short for electronic waste: discarded electronic appliances like mobile phones, computers, printers, and large household appliances, among many others.
-When these items reach the end of their useful life, they become e-waste.
+When these items end their useful life, they become e-waste.
 According to the European Commission, “electrical and electronic equipment continues to be one of the fastest growing waste streams in the EU, with current annual growth rates of 2%.”
-As technology and innovation continue to grow, and at faster rates, people on average use more electrical devices, and those devices become old and outdated much quicker — which leads to ever increasing amounts of e-waste.
+As technology and innovation continue to grow, and at faster rates, people, on average, use more electrical devices, and those devices become old and outdated much quicker — which leads to ever-increasing amounts of e-waste.

 Why is e-waste a problem for the environment?

-Unfortunately, getting rid of unwanted electronics isn’t as easy as taking out the trash.
-In addition to mercury and plastics, discarded electronics contain hazardous materials including lead, cadmium, chromium, brominated flame retardants, or polychlorinated biphenyls (PCBs).
-If not disposed of properly, these materials can cause damage to humans and the environment through inhalation of the toxic fumes, as well as by leaching into soil, water, and food.
+Unfortunately, removing unwanted electronics isn’t as easy as removing the trash.
+In addition to mercury and plastics, discarded electronics contain hazardous materials, including lead, cadmium, chromium, brominated flame retardants, or polychlorinated biphenyls (PCBs).
+If not disposed of properly, these materials can cause damage to humans and the environment through inhalation of the toxic fumes and leaching into soil, water, and food.

-As more electronic devices are discarded, the need for proper e-waste management becomes more urgent.
-As of right now, according to one study, “society only deals with 20% of e-waste appropriately and there is little data on what happens with the rest."
+As more electronic devices are discarded, proper e-waste management becomes more urgent.
+According to one study, “Society only deals with 20% of e-waste appropriately, and there is little data on what happens with the rest."

 Reducing business-related e-waste

 There are many ways to reduce e-waste, from comprehensive recycling programs to lobbying for Right to Repair laws.
 But one of the best ways to reduce e-waste, especially in an office environment, is to make conscious choices that allow you to extend the life of your existing devices.
-In fact, research has shown that “extending the lifespan of smartphones and other electronic devices by just one year can save as much carbon emissions as taking two million cars off the road each year.”
+Research has shown that “extending the lifespan of smartphones and other electronic devices by one year can save as much carbon emissions as taking two million cars off the road each year.”

 Did you know?

-According to the 2021 Pexip Global Report, 71% of business leaders surveyed reported that they now use video conferencing daily, which shows that this tool – and the devices it requires - has become an integral part of day-to-day work in large enterprises.
+According to the 2021 Pexip Global Report, 71% of business leaders surveyed reported using video conferencing daily.
+This shows that this tool – and the devices it requires - has become integral to day-to-day work in large enterprises.

 How Pexip’s solutions can make a positive impact

-If your organization has invested in standards-based video conferencing systems from the likes of Cisco and Poly, you can extend the life of these systems with an interoperability solution.
+If your organization has invested in standards-based video conferencing systems like Cisco and Poly, you can extend the life of these systems with an interoperability solution.
 Pexip interoperability solutions for Google Meet and Microsoft Teams can help extend the life of your video conferencing systems by making it easy to connect to these meeting solutions from your existing video endpoints.

 Connecting your different video conferencing technologies and devices is at the core of what Pexip does.
-With Pexip, you can walk into a Cisco-equipped meeting room and join the Microsoft Teams all-hands meeting or the Google Hangouts Meet team call.
-Engage with your fellow meeting participants, and easily work in real-time on the same content — all while extending the life of your devices.
+With Pexip, you can enter a Cisco-equipped meeting room and join the Microsoft Teams all-hands meeting or the Google Hangouts Meet team call.
+Engage with your fellow meeting participants and easily work in real-time on the same content — all while extending the life of your devices.

 2. Enablement of seamless AI experiences.

-Pexip believes in sustainable innovation that provides an alternative to the “rip and replace” cycle that leads to resources ending up in landfills.
-By providing customers with the means to upgrade and reuse existing technology, Pexip helps reduce this negative impact on the environment.
+Pexip believes in sustainable innovation that provides an alternative to the “rip and replace” cycle, leading to resources ending up in landfills.
+By providing customers with the means to upgrade and reuse existing technology, Pexip helps reduce this negative environmental impact.

 3. Efficient data processing.

-A core focus at Pexip is delivering video conferencing solutions that require less network resources and more efficient CPU (central processing unit) usage and, as a result, use less energy than comparable solutions.
-This means three to four times more effective usage of network, CPU and power over alternative solutions.
-This equates to cost savings for organizations as well as a reduction in the resources needed to power your video solutions.
+A core focus at Pexip is delivering video conferencing solutions that require fewer network resources and more efficient CPU (central processing unit) usage and, as a result, use less energy than comparable solutions.
+This means using network, CPU, and power over alternative solutions three to four times more effectively.
+This equates to organization cost savings and reduced resources needed to power your video solutions.